integrated-inferences/CausalQueries/CONTRIBUTING.md

   - Fork the [CausalQueries repository](https://github.com/macartan/CausalQueries)
   - Clone your fork locally
-  - Be always up to date with the `master`
+  - Always be up to date with the `master` branch
   - Add your edits
   - Run and pass `devtools::check()`
   - Reach a 100% coverage `covr::package_coverage()`